Edgar-Donk/frothy-brew/docs/entry/basic_entries.rst

     **False** if it is not one of these options.

     In the second part of the validation check whether it is an integer or not.
-    Once we start inserting a single integer either by itself or combined with a minus sign, it is accepted by the integer validation.
+    Once starting to insert a single integer either by itself or combined with a minus sign, is accepted by the integer validation.

     Both parts are independant, in that if it does not satisfy the first part it could still be valid for the second part.
 Therefore use sequential